-DSC is the useful technique to identify the polymorphic form conversions mainly due to its capability to study the sample under different heating and cooling conditions required to impact the polymorph formation and following are the events:
+DSC is a useful technique to identify the polymorphic form conversions mainly due to its capability to study the sample under different heating and cooling conditions required to impact the polymorph formation and following are the events:

-- Endothermic Events: When the sample absorbs some amount of energy during phase conversion then the reaction is termed as an endothermic event.
+- Endothermic Events: When the sample absorbs some amount of energy during phase conversion then the reaction is termed an endothermic event.
 The endothermic reaction requires additional energy to sustain the zero-temp difference between sample & reference.
 Following are the different endothermic events:

 - Glass Transition,

 - Enthalpic Recovery,